 Studying your cat’s body language is one of the best ways to learn how to appropriately react and prevent future occurrences.
 “Watch for signs of discomfort, such as ears to the side or a twitching tail, and stop petting if these are seen,” says Dr. Ballantyne.

 Pet parents should notice if the cat biting stops when the cat is being petted with more frequency, or less, says Dr. Terri Bright, Director of Behavior Services at MSPCA-Angell in Boston.
 “The owner should then respond appropriately before the cat bites.
 Thus, if the cat typically bites after five petting strokes, the owner should always stop at four strokes.
-If the cat will bite when the owner stops petting after five strokes, the owner should redirect the cat to another activity at five strokes, then stop.
 They can even teach the cat that ‘All done!’ means they will get a favorite toy for the cat.”

 Dr. Ballantyne recommends keeping petting sessions brief, pausing frequently to gauge the cat’s interest.
 “I also recommend that people always invite their cat over to interact, rather than approaching and handling a sleeping or resting cat.
 And focus petting on areas that cats generally enjoy, such as around the ears and under the chin, and avoid petting cats on their bellies or near their tails.”